Home » Course » Desserts

 Tips and Tricks

-- Be sure to grease baking dish before adding brioche bread cubes to prevent sticking.
+• Grease baking dish: do this before adding brioche bread cubes to prevent sticking.

-- When baking brioche bread pudding, cover with aluminum foil once you find the tops are browned to your liking.
-I personally prefer it browned and crusty so sometimes I don’t even cover, but be sure to adjust accordingly.
+• Cover when baking if needed: cover the pan with aluminum foil once you find the tops are browned to your liking.
+I personally prefer it browned and crusty so sometimes I don’t even cover, but can halfway through baking if needed.
 Once covered it will slow down the browning process significantly.

 Frequently Asked Questions